Wisconsin Lutheran High School: Curriculum

-Wisconsin Lutheran High School's curriculum includes Advanced Placement courses, Project Lead the Way – a high-level engineering curriculum, and a Resource Center for those who need academic support.
-WLHS has attained accreditation at the exemplary level through Wisconsin Evangelical Lutheran Synod School Accreditation (WELSSA), Wisconsin Religious and Independent School Association (WRISA), and the National Council for Private School Accreditation (NCPSA).
+Wisconsin Lutheran High School offers more than 145 courses.
+The curriculum includes Advanced Placement courses, dual enrollment college credit courses, and Project Lead the Way (a high-level engineering curriculum).
+Additionally, WLHS has a youth apprenticeship program to give work experiences to students interested in such areas as a possible future career.
+There is also a Student Success Center for students needing academic support.

+WLHS has attained accreditation at the exemplary level through Wisconsin Evangelical Lutheran Synod School Accreditation (WELSSA), the Wisconsin Religious and Independent School Association (WRISA), and the National Council for Private School Accreditation (NCPSA).

 Student life

+WLHS offers 60+ sports, clubs, and organizations for student involvement.
+Students report that their favorite school events include sports, Veterans Day, mission trips, Our Hands for His Service (a year-long service project), Mr. Wisco, dress-up days, the spring musical production, and pep rallies.

 Students are required to attend a chapel service for 20 minutes each day.
+The school offers an assembly once each quarter to address relevant topics within the student body, such as mental health, social media, relationships, and more.
 At school dances, students are permitted only to bring a date of the opposite gender.
 WLHS does not allow pregnant students to appear in any "school-related activities where the general public is present".
-According to the school's 2018-19 handbook, "the privilege of participation in all school-related activities where the general public is present will be denied for the remainder of the school year" if a student continues enrollment while pregnant.
 While pregnant students are permitted to participate in their senior graduation service, the administration reserves the right to restrict participation if the student "exhibits an unrepentant or rebellious attitude at some time during the pregnancy or if the student's physical well-being may be at risk", according to the handbook.
-The handbook does not state any restrictions for male students that caused pregnancy.
+Restrictions for male students who caused pregnancy are not stated in the handbook.